Documentation for QWSearch

 Source code in qwgraph/qwsearch.py

-""" For a given coin, oracle and set of searched edges, compute and return the unitary U coresponding to one step of the QW.
+""" For a given pipeline, compute and return the unitary U coresponding to one step of the QW.

 This method **do not** change the state of the QW.